 - Broken bones and multiple fractures to the hips, legs, and ribs

-- Muscle and tendon sprain, strains, and tears
+- Muscle and tendon sprains, strains, and tears

 - Dislocated shoulders and collarbones